Frequently Asked Questions about

 How is BlueEdge different from a traditional health plan?

 Most traditional plans pay a percentage of the charges for covered medical expenses only after the member satisfies a plan deductible or copayment.
 With BlueEdge, your employees' preventive care and wellness services are covered without first meeting the deductible.
 You may also set aside a specific amount of money for your employees each benefit year in an HCA.
-The HCA funds pay for other covered health care expenses that are also applied to the deductible.
+The HCA funds pay for covered health care expenses that are applied to your deductible.
 Your employees pay the remaining deductible amount and then PPO benefits begin.
 Unused HCA funds roll over year to year, as long as members remain in the plan.

 What is a Health Care Account (HCA)?